Highlight Automated Code Scan (Command Line)

 --includeAllDependencies (optional) Will bypass the automatic filtering of indirect dependencies found in node_modules.

 --includeArchiveContent={levelOfDepth} (optional) Will extract content of archives (.jar, .tar, .zip, .war files) and add it as part of the scan. {levelOfDepth} is the level of depth within archives you want to apply (e.g., "includeArchiveContent=2" will recursively look into 2 level of archive files).
 Note that this option can increase the scanning time.
-Although it is not recommended, you can use "includeArchiveContent=-1" if you want to extract archives with unlimited depth level.
+Although it is not recommended, you can use higher level of depth (max 99).
 Finally, note that scan of password-encrypted archives or symbolic link is not supported.

 Upload Options